simeonqs/Using_relative_brain_size_as_predictor_variable-_serious_pitfalls_and_solutions/README.md

 This repo is associated with the following article:

 ```
-Smeele, Simeon Q. "Using relative brain size as predictor variable: serious pitfalls and solutions." bioRxiv (2022).
+Smeele, Simeon Q. "Using relative brain size as predictor variable: Serious pitfalls and solutions."
+Ecology and Evolution 12.9 (2022): e9273.
 ```
 Previous title was: `On the use of relative brain size`.